Above, visiting room, former maximum-security juvenile prison. Unless noted, all photography by JB Nicholas.

 His news photography has appeared in scores of print, online and broadcast publications around the world, including Paris Match, National Geographic, Vanity Fair, New York Magazine, People, Time, The Guardian, Le Monde, The London Times, Daily Mail, The Village Voice, New York Post, New York Daily News, Gothamist.com, Oxygen.com, Newsday, The Villager and many others.

 His reporting has been published by the Daily Beast.com, The Village Voice, National Public Radio, WNYC, Narrative.ly, Gothamist.com, Oxygen.com, the New York Post, the New York Daily News and The Villager.

 JB Nicholas's focus on the criminal justice system is no accident -- he was incarcerated from November 1990 until July 2003.

-Besides cops, courts and prisons, he’s covered environmental groups' successful opposition to "glamping" -- luxury camping -- on public-owned wilderness in the Adirondack Forest Preserve, fracking in Pennsylvania, Confederate icons on public display in the U.S. Capital and in the Bronx, as well as bike messengers' battle against Uber's courier service.
+Besides cops, courts and prisons, he has covered environmental groups' successful opposition to "glamping" -- luxury camping -- on public-owned wilderness in the Adirondack Forest Preserve, fracking in Pennsylvania, Confederate icons on public display in the U.S. Capital and in the Bronx, as well as bike messengers' battle against Uber's courier service.